KNowledgeOnWebScale/solid-web-monetization/.docs/docs/wmp/practical.md

 ### Manage page

-If you do not have a subscription to this WMP yet, this page shows a form with all your available [payment pointers](https://paymentpointers.org/) found inside you WebID Profile document.
-If you see none yet, you have to use the [Accountant application](/solid-web-monetization/accountant) first.
+If you do not have a subscription to this WMP yet, this page shows a form with all [payment pointers](https://paymentpointers.org/) found inside you WebID Profile document.
+If there aren't any listed, you have to use the [Accountant application](/solid-web-monetization/accountant) first.

 After selecting your preferred payment pointer and clicking `Subscribe with WebID`, your subscription is stored.

 Now that you have a subscripton all details should be shown.
-Along with your subscription a Madate is now typically being created at your payment pointers wallet according to the [Open Payments draft specification](https://docs.openpayments.dev/api).
+Along with your subscription a [Mandate](https://docs.openpayments.dev/mandates) is now created at your payment pointers wallet following the [Open Payments draft specification](https://docs.openpayments.dev/api).

 Now your wallet is charged according to the [environment variables](#environment-variables) set for the WMP server.
-This effectively funds the WMP to do paymnet on its users behalf.
+This effectively funds the WMP to do payments on its user's behalf.

-### Solid
+### Solid application

-Following the Solid idea, the payment pointers are queried from the user's Solid pod and the user's WMP is stored in the user's Solid pod.
+Following the Solid ideology, the payment pointers are queried from the user's Solid pod and the user's WMP is stored in the user's Solid pod.

 --8<-- "includes/abbreviations.md"